More for less: Predicting and maximizing genetic variant discovery via Bayesian nonparametrics: Additional experimental results: GnomAD data

 Because for privacy reasons not all individual sequences are accessible, in order to run our analysis we generate synthetic data which closely resembles the true data as follows.
 For every subpopulation with $N$ individuals and every position $j=1,\ldots,K$ in the exome, we have access to the total number of individuals $N_j$ showing variation at position $j$.
 We compute the empirical frequency of variation at site $j$, $\hat{\theta}_j := N_j/N$ for all $j=1,\ldots,K$.
 Our data is then generated by sampling independent Bernoulli random vectors $X_1,\ldots,X_N$, with $X_n = [x_{n,1},\ldots,x_{n,K}]$.
 The entries in the vector are independent Bernoulli random variables, $x_{n,j} \sim \Bern(\hat{\theta}_j)$.

-For the optimal design experiments, i.e.\ in the setting in which samples are noisy, we perform further thinning to generate the data.
+For the prediction experiments under changing conditions, i.e.\ in the setting in which samples are noisy, we perform further thinning to generate the data.
 That is to say, given the empirical frequencies $\{\hat{\theta}_j\}$, $j = 1,\ldots,K$ and for a given choice of $\threshold$, sampling error $p_{\text{err}}$ and sequencing quality $\lambda$, we obtain the associated probability $\phi$ that at least $\threshold$ successful reads are obtained at any position $j$ for any individual $n$, i.e.

 Then, an individual observation $X_n = [x_{n,1},\ldots,x_{n,K}]$ is obtained by independently sampling Bernoulli random variables,